Title 505 | Chapter 001 | Regulation 410REG

 (6)

-An administrative review shall be conducted and documented by a facility superintendent, ADO, YSPS, counselor or shift supervisor, within four (4) hours of placement in restrictive housing, and a reassessment shall be done at each shift change or a minimum of eight (8) hours, thereafter, to determine the juvenile's readiness for release.
+An administrative review shall be conducted and documented by a facility superintendent, ADO, YSPS, counselor, or shift supervisor, within four (4) hours of placement in restrictive housing, and a reassessment shall be done at each shift change or a minimum of eight (8) hours, thereafter, to determine the juvenile's readiness for release.
 The reviews shall be completed by a staff member not involved in the incident.
-In instances where a prior room restriction, intensive room supervision, or room confinement placement was not successful and a restrictive housing placement was started, this review shall take place as soon as the restrictive housing protocol has started.
+If In instances where a prior room restriction, intensive room supervision, or room confinement placement was not successful and a restrictive housing placement was started, this review shall take place as soon as the restrictive housing protocol has started.

 (7)